 - Hair-Trigger Temper: Eeyup.
 He has the most sensitive hair trigger temper, his daemons are lesser reflections of his unending rage, and he causes this trait in his mortal followers.

-- Hellfire: His daemons often have weapons that burn with divine fire.
+- Hellfire: His daemons often have weapons that burn with unholy fire.

 - Hot-Blooded: As a living incarnation of rage and hatred, Khorne has very little in the way of emotional control, and tends to immediately act upon his latest impulse.